 “Infrared Heating” is commonly understood to be Shortwave or Middlewave Infrared, here we have a basic infrared wave analysis.
-Tungsten Halogen or Quartz lamps emit red light, these are popular in outdoor heating and large public spaces.
+Tungsten Halogen or Quartz lamps that emit red light are popular in outdoor heating and large public spaces.
 Construction industry professionals and others are aware there are different categories of infrared, but unaware that the differences are important when matching a heater type to the correct function.

 Infrared – A is classified as the ‘hottest’ infrared with temperatures up to 2,700C and wavelengths of 0.7 – 1.4 microns and is also called “Short-wave” or “Near” Infrared.

-Infrared – B is infrared with temperatures of 500 – 800C and wavelengths of 1.4 – 3 microns and is also called ‘Middlewave’ or ‘Medium’ Infrared.
+Infrared – B is infrared with temperatures of 500 – 800C and wavelengths of 1.4 – 3 microns and are also called ‘Middlewave’ or ‘Medium’ Infrared.

 Infrared – C is infrared with temperatures of less than 500C and is the final and broadest waveband of 3 microns – 1mm and is also called ‘Longwave’ or Far Infrared.

-All of the lamps output in the Far Infrared wavelengths but not all of them output in the shorter wavelengths;
+All of the lamps output in the Far Infrared wavelengths but not all of the output in the shorter wavelengths;

 The shorter the emitter wavelength, the larger proportion of energy is emitted in those shorter wavelengths (i.e. they peak earlier).

 These wavelength groupings are important to understand as they cover very different temperatures.
 They range from light-emitting (appears as a red glow) to non-light emitting (no glare or dark).
 The wavelengths have very specific properties in terms of heat absorption, transmission and reflection by the materials they touch.

 Reflection: When infrared is reflected it does not convert into heat for the target material (skin, fabrics, objects).